National Poetry Slam

-The National Poetry Slam (NPS) is a performance poetry competition where teams from across the United States, Canada, and, occasionally, Europe and Australia, participate in a large-scale poetry slam.
-The event occurs in early August every year and in different U.S. cities.
+The National Poetry Slam (NPS) was a performance poetry competition where teams from across the United States, Canada, and, occasionally, Europe and Australia, participate in a large-scale poetry slam.
+The event occurred in early August every year and in different U.S. cities.
+The last National Poetry Slam took place in 2018 in Chicago, Illinois.

 History

 The first National Poetry Slam was held at Fort Mason in 1990 in San Francisco.
 It was organized by poet Gary Mex Glazner and featured three competing teams: Chicago (birthplace of slam), New York City (Nuyorican), and San Francisco (host city).
-It has been held every year since.
+It was held every year from 1990 until 2018.